-How does sensitivity analysis differ from "What If?" analysis?
+How does sensitivity analysis differ from "What if?" analysis?

 by Dan Power

-According to Applix.com, planners use models to address "What If" questions such as: 1) What profits can we anticipate next year if inflation is 7 percent and we continue current pricing policies?
+According to a vendor website, Applix.com, planners use models to address "What If" questions such as: 1) What profits can we anticipate next year if inflation is 7 percent and we continue current pricing policies?
 2) If we open a new plant, what profits can we expect?
 3) What if we were to hire 55 people in Sales, 10 in Marketing and 35 in R&D?
 4) What is the impact on manufacturing and shipping if the price of oil increases 15% during Q2? and 5) What would be needed for raw material and inventory if the demand of a product went up 20%?

 To get a better understanding of what is possible, let's briefly examine how one would implement "What If?" or sensitivity analysis using MS Excel tools.
 First, a data table is a range of cells that summarizes the results of changing certain values in formulas in a model.
 There are two types of data tables: one input variable tables and two input variable tables.
 "Two-variable data tables use only one formula with two lists of input values.
 The formula must refer to two different input cells."
 In Microsoft's Mortgage Loan Analysis example, a two-variable data table would show how different interest rates and loan terms would affect the mortgage payment amount.
 The table shows the decision maker how sensitive the payment amount is to the interest rate.
 The Goal Seek tool is helpful when you know the desired result from a model and want to find the appropriate input or decision variable levels.
 "What If?" involves incrementally changing an input until the goal is reached.
 Goal Seek automates this trial and error process.
 Scenarios let an Excel user construct strategies where multiple decision variables are changed in each scenario.
 For example, a decision maker may have best case, most likely, and worst case scenarios.
 Finally, Solver is an optimization tool that includes a sensitivity analysis capability.
 Monte Carlo simulation in Excel can also be used to assist in "What If?" or sensitivity analysis.
 Spreadsheets models with probability distributions for inputs can simulate outcomes for a range of input parameters.